bcarr092/DarwinHelper/README.md

 Synopsis
 ========
-This project was originally designed to provide Darwin specific helper functions to the [CPCommon](https://github.com/bcarr092/CPCommon) library.
+This project was originally designed to provide Darwin-specific helper functions to the [CPCommon](https://github.com/bcarr092/CPCommon) library.
 However, at this point, it should simply be rolled into the CPCommon itself.

 #### To Do
  * Rolls this library into [CPCommon](https://github.com/bcarr092/CPCommon)